 It’s not just the boats that get to have all the fun.
 Fishing from a Kayak or Jet Ski is thriving.
 For kayakers, you don’t have to go too far out to chase flathead, pinkies, whiting, or squid.
 On occasions, you’ll even tangle with some big snapper.
-Especially if you have a larger and more stable kayak such as a 14 foot Hobie pro angler.
+Especially if you have a larger and more stable kayak such as a 14-foot Hobie pro angler.
 I recall catching snapper up to 7 kilos on my kayak from Altona back in 2017 and 2018.
 Jet ski fishing is also growing in popularity and Port Phillip Bay is a great location to take ski-out fishing.
-On calm days you can zip across from one side of the bay to the other or in windy days you can stay in a little closer.
+On calm days you can zip across from one side of the bay to the other or on windy days you can stay a little closer.
 Recent fishing jet skis are designed like a boat hull and handle exceptionally well.